yukicruz/CPP528_TEAM2_Spring2022/data/README.md

 ### 1-raw:

-Raw data lives in this folder, meaning the original data files before any analysis or operations.
+Raw data is stored in this folder, these are the original data files before any analysis or operations.

 ### 2-wrangling:

-Processed data lives in this folder, meaning the data after being processed and transfered to the rodeo folder.
+Data files are stored in this folder during processing.

 ### 3-rodeo:

-Contains datasets after being processed and cleaned, meaning it is now ready for analysis.
+This folder contains datasets that have been processed and cleaned, meaning they are ready for analysis.